 By 1980 Malcolm Garrett was already making a mark in an evolving music industry.
 He was one of a number of innovative graphic designers coming to prominence, having designed ground-breaking record sleeves for Buzzcocks, Magazine, John Foxx and many others.
 In 1981 he was commissioned by Kasper de Graaf (later to become his creative partner at Assorted iMaGes) to be the Art Director of youth culture magazine New Sounds New Styles.
-This would prove to be a pivotal year for Malcolm as his Assorted iMaGes design studio expanded to accommodate working with a number of emerging bands such as Duran Duran, Simple Minds and The Human League.
+This was a pivotal year for Malcolm as his Assorted iMaGes design studio expanded to accommodate working with a number of emerging bands such as Duran Duran, Simple Minds, Culture Club and The Human League.

-Malcolm has since enjoyed a successful career at the cutting-edge of communication design, with pioneering work for digital and interactive platforms.
-In 2000 he was honoured to become the first Royal Designer (RDI) in multimedia design.
-Working to this day with partner Kasper, and with a small Manchester-based team, he is founder and Artistic Director of the annual Design Manchester festival.
+Malcolm has since enjoyed a highly successful career in communication design, with pioneering work for digital and interactive platforms.
+In 2000 he became the first Royal Designer (RDI) in multimedia design, and in 2020 was awarded an MBE for 'services to design'.
+Still working with partner Kasper, and with a small Manchester-based team, he is founder and Artistic Director of the annual Design Manchester festival.